CeciliaOli171/AngiogenesisModel/README.md

 ## Introduction

-Our overall goal is to develop an agent-based model to describe endometriotic lesions' mechanics.
+We develop an agent-based model to describe endometriotic lesions' mechanics.
 We start by establishing an angiogenesis model for endometriotic lesions.
 Indeed, angiogenesis is one of the main phenomenon contributing to the implantation and proliferation of lesions.
 By establishing a vascular network, they have access to hormones and nutrients promoting their growth.
 We choose the overlapping spheres method for our agent-based model.
 We describe the molecular concentrations around the lesion using reaction-diffusion PDEs.
-We use the open source simulation package Chaste [1] in C++ to perform simulations and the open source software Paraview [2] to view the results.
+We use the open source simulation package Chaste [1,2] in C++ to perform simulations and the open source software Paraview [2] to view the results.

 ## Agent-Based Model